liampav3/CS7140-final-report/README.md

 *Figure 5: A basic image classification problem demonstrating the type of joint prediction distributions that indicate aleatoric/epistemic uncertainty respectively.
 Figure by \[11\].*

 Standard neural architectures were built to make marginal predictions so their joint prediction model is very unexpressive, always being the product of the marginal predictions.
 In order to use joint predictions to distinguish between types of uncertainty, ENNs must have a more expressive method of computing joint predictions so that different conditional structures can be produced by the network.
 This is achieved via the introduction of an epistemic index $z$.
 The epistemic index is a latent input that the ENN samples from some pre-specified distribution $P_z$.
-The joint predicted probability for a set of labels $y_{1:t}$ for a set of inputs $x_{1:t}$ will then be computed as
+The joint predicted probability for a set of labels $y_{1:t}$ on a set of inputs $x_{1:t}$ will then be computed as

 $$p(y_{1:t}) = \int P_z(z) \prod_{i=1}^t \text{softmax}(f(x_i, z))_{y_i} dz$$

-Depending on how the model's output varies with respect to $z$, different joint predictions conditional structures can be achieved.
-As seen in the figure below, a model who's output does not vary with $z$ will have an independent joint prediction structure whereas a model that does vary with $z$ will have a more conditional structure \[11\].
+Depending on how the model's output varies with respect to $z$, different joint prediction conditional structures can be achieved.
+As seen in the figure below, a model whose output does not vary with $z$ will have an independent joint prediction structure whereas a model that does vary with $z$ will have a more conditional structure \[11\].

 ![fig6](figures/ENN2.png)